splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Alert messages
 -------------------------------------------------------------------

-In the :strong:`Alert message` tab, you specify the severity of the alert and the information you want to include in the notification message.
+On the :strong:`Alert message` tab, you specify the severity of the alert and the information you want to include in the notification message.

 .. _severity: